ccovascosta/passage-selection/README.md

 ### Data Pipeline

- - *Data Ingestion:* The data_ingestion.py module handles extracting text from various document formats (PDF, DOCX, PPTX).
+ - *Data ingestion:* The data_ingestion.py module handles extracting text from various document formats (PDF, DOCX, PPTX).
  - *Preprocessing:* The preprocess.py module cleans and preprocesses the text, removing stop words and non-alphanumeric characters, converting text to lowercase, and splitting the text into passages.
 This standardizes the text for better retrieval performance.
- - *Query Processing:* The query_processing.py module processes the query in the same way as the document text, ensuring consistency.
+ - *Query processing:* The query_processing.py module processes the query in the same way as the document text, ensuring consistency.
-- *Document Retrieval:* The document_retrieval.py module uses TF-IDF vectorization and cosine similarity to retrieve the top K relevant documents for the query.
+- *Document retrieval:* The document_retrieval.py module uses TF-IDF vectorization and cosine similarity to retrieve the top K relevant documents for the query.
- - *Passage Extraction:* The passage_extraction.py module uses Sentence Transformers for semantic similarity to extract the most relevant passages from the top documents.
+ - *Passage extraction:* The passage_extraction.py module uses Sentence Transformers for semantic similarity to extract the most relevant passages from the top documents.
- - *Main Pipeline:* The main.py module ties everything together, providing a single entry point to run the passage selection pipeline.
+ - *Main pipeline:* The main.py module ties everything together, providing a single entry point to run the passage selection pipeline.

 ### Configuration File

-The config.json file allows you to configure the pipeline parameters.
+The config.json file is used to configure the pipeline parameters.
 Below is an example configuration file with explanations for each parameter:

 ```json
 {